 - Pigs are symbols of wealth, good fortune, and prosperity.
 There is a German saying: Schwein gehabt, literally "had pig" but idiomatically, "good luck is at hand."
 Chinese and European cultures believe that charms in the shape of pigs have the power to bring good luck, as they are a symbol of riches and wealth.
-In Chinese mythology the pig is a symbol of honesty, tolerance, initiative and diligence.
+In Chinese mythology, the pig is a symbol of honesty, tolerance, initiative, and diligence.

 - Tortoises are considered a good luck symbol in the Feng-Shui system of thought.
 They are also one of the four sacred animals, along with the dragon, unicorn, and phoenix.
-For more about Feng Shui symbols, read this article.

-- Turtles are believed to have power to ward off bad magic.
+- Turtles are believed to have the power to ward off bad magic.
 A turtle symbolizes the primal mother and Mother Earth.
 Turtles are also said to symbolize longevity, hope, and long life.
 Turtles are said to be a link between heaven and earth.

 - Elephants symbolize overcoming death.
 Elephants are good luck according to Feng Shui principles.
-The Ganeshsa, a Hindu deity with an elephant's head, is the Hindu god of luck.
+The Ganesha, a Hindu deity with an elephant's head, is the Hindu god of luck.
 Elephant figurines on shelves or by doorways are said to ensure longevity and luck.
 Elephants are also symbols of wisdom, power, loyalty, intelligence, strength, and solitude.

 - Red Bats are symbols of long life in China.
 Amulets with the image of a red bat bring happiness.
 The red bat is thought to ward off evil.
 Five red bats represent the "five good fortunes" of health, longevity, love, wealth, and virtue.